tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 The modulo operator is written as a percentage sign (`%`).
 It calculates the remainder of a division operation.
 Take *five divided by two* as an example:
 * one could say the answer is `2.5`;
-* or, that the answer is `2` remainder `1`, because two 'goes into' five twice, with one left over.
+* or, that the answer is `2` remainder `1`, because two 'goes into' five twice with one left over.

 The modulo operator performs the latter.
 Here is some code contrasting a division and modulo operation: